tadewoosh/CNC-mill-electrical/README.md

 ### Driver configuration

-* Current limiter on the driver is set to 3,5A in order to drive the 60HS100-3504A08-D24 4,3N.m stepper motors.
+* Current limiter on the driver is set to 3,31A in order to drive the 60HS100-3504A08-D24 4,3N.m stepper motors.
+This is not the maximum current (3.5A) for the motors, but in order to keep them from overheating during some long sessions this needed to be lowered.
 * Microstepping is set to 2000, combined with 1,8 sdegree mechanical resolution of the stepper and 5mm/turn of the ballscrew on each axis returns a resolution of 400 steps/mm.
+* Standby current is set, so when the motor is not in motion the current is lowered.
+This helps with overheating and I have not seen any adverse effects on the quality of the cuts.
+* Smoothnes settings seem not to affect the operation nor the sound at all so I have turned it off.
+The speed ramps are calculated in the motion controller and they work OK.

 ### Driver connection
 <img align="right" height="200" src="./Images/driver_connection.png">

 The cabling connecting all the low-power signals from motion controller to the driver should be as short as possible.
 Shielding and grounding should be sound in order to avoid EMC interference with high-current lines.
 Pay special notice to the location of the inverter-to-spindle cable (which should be shielded in its own right) since it is the devil of such application.
 Calculate the correct cable diameters in order to reduce voltage drops on the high-current lines.

+The drivers heated up very slightly during prolonged operation, the passive cooling of their ribbed cases seems sufficient.

 ## Spindle Inverter
 <img align="right" height="200" src="./Images/inverter2k2.jpg">